Get Help & Services We Provide

 Do I qualify for assistance?

 Maryland Legal Aid’s services are free for financially eligible individuals which is based on income and assets available to the household.
 Household income must be below 125% of the federal poverty income guidelines.
-Review the guidelines below to determine if you qualify.
-Call 1-888-465-2468 to see if you qualify.
+Review the guidelines below to determine if you qualify or call 1-888-465-2468 to see if you qualify.

 How do I apply for help?